Miss Universe 2025

-Miss Universe 2025 will be the 74th Miss Universe pageant, scheduled to be held at the Impact Challenger Hall in Pak Kret, Nonthaburi, Thailand, on 21 November 2025.
-Victoria Kjær Theilvig of Denmark will crown her successor at the end of the event.
+Miss Universe 2025 was the 74th Miss Universe pageant, held at the Impact Challenger Hall in Pak Kret, Nonthaburi, Thailand, on 21 November 2025.

-The pageant will be hosted by American stand-up comedian and actor Steve Byrne, with Miss Universe 1993, Dayanara Torres and Miss Universe 2022, R'Bonney Gabriel serving as commentary hosts.
-The event will feature a performance by Jeff Satur.
+It was hosted by American standup comedian and actor Steve Byrne, with Miss Universe 1993 Dayanara Torres and Miss Universe 2022 R'Bonney Gabriel as commentary hosts.
+As it was held during the one-year mourning period after the death of Sirikit, the former queen consort of Thailand, some of the pageant's events were modified in accordance to government recommendations.

-As it will be held during the one-year mourning period after the death of Sirikit, the former queen consort of Thailand, some of the contests events have been modified in accordance to government recommendations.
-Leading up to the coronation night, the pageant attracted controversies involving the conduct of Thai pageant organizer, Nawat Itsaragrisil, in pageant events as well as legal disputes with the licensee Miss Universe Thailand.
+The pageant attracted some controversy, including the conduct of Thai pageant organizer, Nawat Itsaragrisil, in pageant events, and legal disputes with the licensee Miss Universe Thailand.
+A number of judges left the final, including Omar Harfouch, who criticized the selection of the semifinalists and the eventual outcome.

+At the end of the event, Victoria Kjær Theilvig of Denmark crowned Fátima Bosch of Mexico as her successor, marking the country's fourth title in the pageant.